 Direct Sunlight as the Strongest Predictor

 Direct sunlight exposure emerged as the strongest environmental predictor of cluster abandonment in our study (F = 19.36, p < 0.001).
-Butterflies exposed to direct sunlight at the beginning of an observation interval showed the largest decreases in abundance, suggesting that solar radiation rapidly warms butterfly body temperatures well above ambient conditions.
-This finding aligns with Masters, Malcolm, and Brower (1988)’s work showing that monarchs in direct sunlight can elevate their body temperature above ambient conditions within minutes (Masters, Malcolm, and Brower 1988).
-This rapid warming capability explains why direct sunlight exposure is such a strong predictor of cluster abandonment, butterflies must quickly respond to avoid overheating.
+Butterflies exposed to direct sunlight at the beginning of an observation interval showed the largest decreases in abundance, suggesting that solar radiation rapidly increases butterfly body temperatures well above ambient conditions.
+This finding aligns with Masters, Malcolm, and Brower (1988)’s work showing that monarchs in direct sunlight can elevate their body temperature above ambient conditions within minutes (Masters et al. 1988).
+This rapid warming capability could readily explain why direct sunlight exposure is such a strong predictor of reductions in abundance and cluster abandonment, butterflies must quickly respond to avoid overheating.

 The relationship between sunlight and departure represents a key component of the thermoregulatory equation.
 While monarchs have evolved efficient solar heat absorption capabilities that enable activity during cool conditions, this same efficiency forces them to abandon energetically favorable clustering positions when exposed to direct solar radiation.
 This trade-off between the benefits of clustering and the thermal constraints imposed by solar exposure may fundamentally shape daily movement patterns at overwintering sites.